polo2ro/hexo-generator-lunr/README.md

 # hexo-generator-lunr

-Lunr index generator plugin for Hexo.
+[Lunr](http://lunrjs.com/) index generator plugin for [Hexo](http://hexo.io).

-This fork is based on the default lunr, and use a multi language configuration with the lunr-languages package
+This fork is based on the default lunr, and use a multi language configuration with the lunr-languages package.

+posts and pages are splited using html headers tags from h1 to h6 to create the indexed documents, the links provided by the search results may contain a fragment to link to a specific header.